2bndy5/CircuitPython_Cirque_Pinnacle/README.rst

 How to Install
 =====================
-This library isn't getting deployed to pypi.org yet.
-Use the following commands to install this library:
+This library is deployed to pypi.org, so you can easily install this library using ``pip3 install circuitpython-cirque-pinnacle`` or use the following
+commands:

 .. code-block:: shell